What are the standard features?

 How is the Trailer chassis built?

 - Every High Camp teardrop trailer chassis is built from 2" x 2" square steel tube.
 The chassis is fully welded and features a stout 2" x 3" tongue with 2" ball coupler, safety chains, and breakaway activator for the trailer brakes.
-The frame is primed and painted with gloss black automotive enamel.
+The frame is primed and painted with gloss black automotive enamel standard (powder coating optional).

-- The chassis is wired with a 7-pin wiring harness that controls all trailer running lights, operates the trailer's electric brakes and facilitates charging of the trailer battery from the tow vehicle's alternator.
+- The chassis is wired with a 7-pin wiring harness that controls all trailer side marker lights, brake and turn signals and reverse light, as well as operates the trailer's electric brakes and facilitates charging of the trailer battery from the tow vehicle's alternator.

 How is the trailer body constructed?
 What materials are used?

 - A High Camp teardrop trailer is designed to maximize strength and withstand the elements.
-All of the wood components are CNC milled for precision from high-quality 3/4" domestic birch plywood manufactured here in Oregon by States Industries under the name "Appleply".
-Appleply is a premium quality hardwood plywood constructed from uniform laminations of solid grade 1/16" Birch that results in an all-hardwood core panel that is strong and straight with almost no voids.
-Appleply has a formaldehyde-free core and is finished in a durable, zero-VOC clear coat.
-You simply won't find any other teardrop manufacturers building with a better plywood.
+All of the wood components are CNC milled for precision from high-quality 3/4" birch plywood manufactured here in Oregon.
+It is a premium quality hardwood plywood constructed from uniform laminations of solid grade 1/16" Birch that results in an all-hardwood core panel that is strong and straight with almost no voids.
+Each sheet has a formaldehyde-free core and is finished in a durable, zero-VOC clear coat.
+You simply won't find any other teardrop manufacturers building with a better quality plywood.

 Can a High Camp trailer handle off road conditions?